alloystorm/dvvr/pages/features.md

-We have 2 build variants, HDRP & LWRP, each use different render pipelines.
-And for each variant we have both public builds and private builds.
-New features will appear in the privates builds first and may become available in public builds when they are more stable.
-And private builds will also have dedicated advanced features too.
+We have 2 build variants, HDRP & LWRP, each use a different render pipeline.
+And on each variant, we have 2 versions, public & private.
+In general new features appear in the private version first and may become available in public version later when they are more stable.
+And there are dedicated advanced features for private builds too.

 ## Who gets what ##
 Here is a table of availability of different builds for different patron tiers